 That alone can cause many recipients to stop reading and dispose of the message.
 It gets even worse if the first line says “I want…”

-Instead, craft your letter to begin with the word “you,” with a statement the reader will agree with, or with a question.
-Establish the idea that you are interested in the readers and their concerns and problems.
+Instead, craft your letter to begin with a question or with the word “you,” with a statement the reader will agree with.
+Establish the idea that you are interested in your reader and his or her concerns and problems.
 Show that you understand the issues or questions they may be dealing with.

 Once you’ve gotten their attention by focusing on them, you can show them how you can help.